It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 In this case, the function is just a sum, something so simple we do it all the time.
 In the linear model sense though, we’re actually saying a bit more.
 Another way to understand that equation is that y is a function of x.
 We don’t show any coefficients here, i.e. the bs in our initial equation (Equation 3.1), but technically it’s as if each coefficient was equal to a value of 1.
 In other words, for this simple linear model, we’re saying that each feature contributes in an identical fashion to the target.

 In practice, features will never contribute in the same ways, because they correlate with the target differently, or are on different scales.
-So if we want to relate some feature, \(x_1\), and some other feature, \(x_2\), to target \(y\), we probably would not assume that they both contribute in the same way from the beginning.
-We might give relatively more weight to \(x_1\) than \(x_2\).
-In the linear model, we express this by multiplying each feature by a different coefficient or weight.
-So the linear model is really just a sum of the features multiplied by their coefficients, i.e. a weighted sum.
-In fact, we’re saying that each feature contributes to the target in proportion to the coefficient.
-So if we have a feature \(x_1\) and a coefficient \(b_1\), then the contribution of \(x_1\) to the target is \(b_1*x_1\).
-If we have a feature \(x_2\) and a coefficient \(b_2\), then the contribution of \(x_2\) to the target is \(b_2 * x_2\).
+So if we want to relate some features, \(x_1\) and \(x_2\), to target \(y\), we probably would not assume that they both contribute in the same way.
+For instance, we might assign more weight to \(x_1\) than \(x_2\), for whatever reason.
+In the linear model, this is expressed by multiplying each feature by a different coefficient or weight.
+So the linear model’s primary component is really just a sum of the features multiplied by their coefficients, i.e. a weighted sum.
+Each feature’s contribution to explaining or accounting for the target is proportional to its coefficient.
+So if we have a feature \(x_1\) and a coefficient \(b_1\), then the contribution of \(x_1\) to the target is \(b_1\cdot x_1\).
+If we have a feature \(x_2\) and a coefficient \(b_2\), then the contribution of \(x_2\) to the target is \(b_2 \cdot x_2\).
 And so on.
 So the linear model is really just a sum of the features multiplied by their respective weights.

 For our specific model, here is the mathematical representation: